 • 30% of consumers say they judged a business based on its review responses.

-How to Optimize Your Google Business Listing
+How to Optimize Your Multifamily Google Business Listing

-1. Claim your business page.
+#1.
+Verify your business page.

 • Verify and claim your business listing.